SirkisMatt/add-user-practice/README.md

 ##About

 A fun project to practice best practices when working with react.
+A trivial app to practice reusable components, css modules, fragments, portals and refs

 ## Screenshots